Latest on Mars: NASA's Mars 2020 mission will try to answer quite a few questions about the red planet.

 What if we find it?

 We are and will be there (also) to look for evidence of life on Mars, the clues seem to be all there.
+Traces of life on Mars have been over and over again reported by studies, theoretical and experimental.
 But what if we find them?
 If there was still life, how would humanity react?

 In an interview with the TelegraphChief Scientist at NASA Jim Green made an announcement in no uncertain terms, saying we are not ready to accept the idea of alien life on Mars.

 Part of the Mars 2020 mission is preparing samples of Martian material to bring them to Earth.
 The latest news from NASA says it could contain evidence, after so many mysteries and clues, of what science has been looking for on the red planet for years and what new discoveries on Mars hint at.
 If the next NASA mission (or perhaps the European Space Agency's ExoMars mission) is lucky, the same rovers on site could confirm the presence of life on Mars, even before the soil samples return.